 High pressure is calling the shots, once again, out west.
-That's going to bring searing heat to parts of California and Arizona, but it's helping doing something else: soak Seattle.
+That's going to bring searing heat to parts of California and Arizona, but it's helping do something else: soak Seattle and melt snow.

 A stubborn area of high pressure is going to sit on top of the West Coast for the remainder of the week.
 That will help pump more tropical moisture up and over it, focusing it along the Pacific Northwest (above).
 That will bring rounds of rain, sometimes heavy, to areas surrounding Seattle.
 Rounds of rain will add up to multiple inches of rainfall, even into the Cascades.
 Flood watches cover the area until Friday.